Back to Macro

 CONFLICTING

-Fiscal policy is mildly stimulative and partially offsetting residual restrictive elements of monetary policy held near neutral, creating a net slightly expansionary policy configuration consistent with the Fed staff projection of above-potential GDP growth through 2028.
-Confirmed from January assessment — no new fiscal data to warrant reclassification.
+OFFSETTING confirmed from March.
+No new fiscal data to warrant reclassification.
+Fiscal policy partially offsetting residual restrictive monetary stance, creating net slightly expansionary policy configuration consistent with Fed staff projection of above-potential growth through 2028.

 Fiscal Impulse